Introduction

 This event is called The Exodus, and is remembered every spring by the Jews with the celebration of the Passover and Feast of Unleaven Bread.

-Some archaeologist believe that a sudden volcanic eruption near Crete, which physically reshaped the island and destroyed its people, may have caused a tsunami that swept across the Mediterranean sea to Egypt.
+Some archaeologists believe that a sudden volcanic eruption near Crete, which physically reshaped the island and destroyed its people, may have caused a tsunami that swept across the Mediterranean sea to Egypt.
 It first sucked back the waters facing the Jews to create the passage way across that wetland, and then shortly afterwards came roaring inward in tremendous force to drown the Egyptian army that was following.
 This same eruption may have caused the plagues, and even the fire in the sky that led them in the wilderness by night.
 Fascinating reading and certainly possible in how God used nature several times in creating some of the miracles of the Bible.

 A journey that should have taken no more than 11 days on a well-traveled road, took them 40 years through a wilderness because of continual rebellion, idol worship and discouragements, says the Bible.
 Moses may have been aware of the strong Egyptian military presence and its danger on the direct route.